supervisely-ecosystem/ui-widgets-demos/media/007_image_pair_sequence/README.md

 ## Methods and attributes

-By using the `ImagePairsSequence` widget, you can set the images, annotations and titles to display on the left and right sides of the widget.
+By using the `ImagePairSequence` widget, you can set the images, annotations and titles to display on the left and right sides of the widget.
 You can also set a batch of images, annotations and titles to display on the left and right sides of the widget.
 The widget also provides methods for clearing the widget.

 All the images will be saved in the `Team Files` in the `offline-sessions` directory: